nosovicki/gog/README.md

 ### Fun with adverbs

+Here I show how adverbs influence function behavior Note, that in the last example I use `+` as identity function.

     gog> x = '((1 2 3) (4 5 6) (7 8 9))
     ((1 2 3) (4 5 6) (7 8 9))